- Scientific name: Lampris guttatus

 Different Species of Opah

 There were previously two recognised species of opah: the opah (Lampris guttatus) and the smaller southern opah (Lampris immaculatus) which is differentiated by its lack of spots and lower number of fin rays.
 However, a fish buyer at a Hawaiian auction recognised that there were significant differences in the opah which were being sold at the auction.
-This was brought to the attention of scientists and it was eventually established that three new species of opah were present, and another species previously described in the 1800s was resurrected, meaning that there are now six species of opah in the world’s oceans,
+This was brought to the attention of scientists and it was eventually established that three new species of opah were present, and another species previously described in the 1800s was resurrected, meaning that there are now six species of opah in the world’s oceans.
+The difference between the six species are very difficult to identify, and many non-scientists simply refer to all of the various species as opah.

 The opah appears to be going up in value as a commercial fish with growing demand from consumers due to the exotic looks of this fish and its delicate flavour.
 It is caught and retained as bycatch in pelagic trawls, and is also caught on long-lines set for tuna, although some small scale fisheries actively target this species.
 In terms of cooking this species is usually filleted and pan fried, while in Japanese cuisine the flesh is very thinly sliced and used in sushi and sashimi.
 Despite the large size of the opah, only around one third of its weight is usable flesh, the other two thirds being made up of skin, bones and the head and fins.
 The IUCN (International Union for the Conservation of Nature) classes this species as one of Least Concern.